bernhardAxonIvy/doc/source/engine-guide/integration/reverse-proxy/index.rst

 The purpose of a reverse proxy (or frontend web server) is to provide a single point of entry for one or more services from outside the network.
-The reverse proxy receives all requests from the clients and forwards them to the Axon Ivy Engine which handles them.
+The reverse proxy receives all requests from the clients and forwards them to the |ivy-engine|
+which handles them.
 This allows to integrate the processes and applications that you are running on an |ivy-engine| into a company or web portal.
 The use of a reverse proxy provides more security.
 The reverse proxy can and must be updated at any time to receive the latest security updates, because